sneakers-the-rat/infrastructure/_sections/2_3_federation.md

 ```

 Our `@nwb:Fluorescence` data has the emission wavelength in its `@nwb:Fluorescence:excitation_lambda` property[^notreallynwb], which is the value of their `@acs:Spectroscopy` data at a particular value of its `wavelength`.
-Unfortunately, `wavelength` isn't metadata for our friend, but a column in the `@acs:Spectroscopy:readings` table, so for now the best we can do is indicate that `excitation_lambda` is one of the values in `wavelength` and pick it up in our analysis tools.
+Unfortunately, `wavelength` isn't metadata for our friend, but does exist as a column in the `@acs:Spectroscopy:readings` table, so for now the best we can do is indicate that `excitation_lambda` is one of the values in `wavelength` and pick it up in our analysis tools.

 [^notreallynwb]: not really where it would be in the standard, but go with it plz